t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 with the particular name fields – such as numbers, integers, or strings.
-Values or attributes in thing abstraction representations can be read-only, such as temperature reading, or writeable for actuation, or both.
+Values or attributes in thing abstraction representations can be read-only, such as temperature reading, or writable for actuation, or both.
 They can also include metadata, such as what the sensor is measuring, e. g. air or water temperature, minimum and maximum possible values of reading, and the like.